joncatanio/cannoli/test_suite/README.md

 them against Cannoli.
 Instead of hacking together a solution using Rust's integration tests to diff Python output, I just wrote a quick script.

+## Requirements
+- Build Cannoli by running `cargo build` in the `cannoli` root directory.
+This will enable the symlink included in this directory.
+- Clone [Cannolib](https://github.com/joncatanio/cannolib) and place it in the same directory with Cannoli.
+This allows the `Cargo.toml` file in `sandbox` to find the Cannolib library.

 ## How to Run Tests
 `run_tests` is a very simple `bash` script which runs all tests located in the `suite/` directory when invoked as so `./run_tests`.
 When no arguments are